griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 bash Miniconda3-latest-Linux-x86_64.sh # accept license, choose /usr/local/bin/miniconda as install location, and yes add conda to path when asked source ~/.bashrc

+# the conda install messes up byobu which expects system python to be first in the path.
+Fix this by adding the following to ~/.bashrc
+#BYOBU_PYTHON=/usr/bin/python3 byobu

 # exit sudo shell
 exit
 ```